Chart Color Schemes

 Sunnybank has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 23 projects that may affect this region.
-Notable projects include the Macgregor State High School Major Upgrade & Expansion, 12-20 Bothwell Street Apartments, Macgregor Gardens Retirement Village Expansion, and Salina Towers.
-The following list details those most likely to be relevant.
+AreaSearch has identified 23 projects that could impact the area's performance.
+Key projects include Macgregor State High School Major Upgrade & Expansion, 12-20 Bothwell Street Apartments, Macgregor Gardens Retirement Village Expansion, and Salina Towers.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.